-Starting investing can often feel daunting, often due to lack of knowledge on how to start.
-Once you have a good understanding on why investing is important, index funds are one of the easiest options to get started with.
+Starting investing can often feel daunting, often due to a lack of knowledge on how to start.
+Once you have a good understanding of why investing is important, index funds are one of the easiest options to get started with.

 Index funds are an attractive method of investing for several reasons, including diversification, low fees and ease of automation.
 When you purchase shares of an index fund, you’re exposed to all the stocks in an index.
 The idea is that stocks that are appreciating will make up for stocks that are depreciating.